Rajdeep Gupta

-Rajdeep Gupta is an Indian actor best known for his performances in Bengali cinema, television, and web series.
+Rajdeep Gupta is an Indian actor who works in Bengali cinema, television, and web series.

-He has played a variety of different roles in productions like Byomkesh in 2014, The Play in 2013, and the iconic TV series Ogo Bodhu Sundori in 2009.
+He has appeared in productions such as the film The Play (2013), the series Byomkesh (2014), and the television series Ogo Bodhu Sundori (2009).

 Career

-Rajdeep Gupta was born on October 29, 1987, in West Bengal, India, and raised in Kolkata.
+Rajdeep Gupta was born on 29 October 1987 in West Bengal, India, and raised in Kolkata.
 Before entering the entertainment industry, he had a brief stint as a DJ, performing at popular clubs in Delhi, Kolkata, and Dhaka.
-His passion for acting led him to the small screen, where he debuted in 2009 as Ishaan in the hit television series Ogo Bodhu Sundori.
-Produced by Ravi Ojha Productions and aired on Star Jalsha, the show became a massive success.
+His passion for acting led him to the small screen, where he debuted in 2009 as Ishaan in the hit television series Ogo Bodhu Sundori, produced by Ravi Ojha Productions and aired on Star Jalsha.
+The show became a massive success.

 In 2014 Gupta appeared in the episodic detective drama Byomkesh.
 He later starred in lead roles in shows like Aponjon (produced by Surinder Films) and Jhanjh Lobongo Phool (produced by SVF).
 He portrayed a negative character for the first time in Premer Kahini (Star Jalsha) in 2017.

 Gupta's film career began with Damadol in 2013, followed by critically acclaimed projects Bhaarate, Aamar Aami, Mukti, and Dwitiyo Bosonto.
 His foray into Hindi television came with Pyaar Ka The End.

 He has also established himself in the digital entertainment space.
 He starred in popular Hoichoi Originals such as Japani Toy, Mismatch, Japani Doll, Bou Keno Psycho, Rohoshya Romancho, Murder in the Hills, and Uttoron.

 Gupta served as the face of national campaigns for renowned brands, including the 2016 Uber India campaign.

 He has earned multiple accolades for his contributions across multiple platforms.